telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 In order to ease the transition from the old IoTAgent implementation (formerly known as IDAS) to the new Node.js based implementations, a data migration tool has been developed.
-This data migration tool has been integrated as a command in the IoTAgent command line tester.
+This data migration tool has been integrated as a command in the IoTAgent command-line tester.

 In order to perform a full migration, follow this steps:

--   From the project root, start the command line tester:
+-   From the project root, start the command-line tester:

 ```bash
     bin/iotAgentTester.js